-Accuracy of instruments and test apparatus
+Accuracy of instruments and test apparatus-The equipment used to test the requirements of section 4 shall be verified within the manufacturer's specified calibration period.
+All instruments and test equipment shall:

-The equipment used to test the requirements of section 4 shall be verified within the manufacturer's specified calibration period.
-All instruments and test equipment shall
+- a) be appropriate for measuring the test parameter; - b) have an accuracy with a tolerance of at least one-third that of the last significant digit of the variable being measured;

-- a) be appropriate for measuring the test parameter; - b) have an accuracy with a tolerance of at least one-third that of the last significant digit of the variable being measured; - c) conform to laboratory standards whose calibration, where possible, is traceable to the primary standards at the National Institute of Standards and Technology; - d) all disclosure requirement measurement accuracies will have the accuracy of the test instrument added to the measurement.
+- c) conform to laboratory standards with calibration that is traceable where possible to the primary standards at the National Institute of Standards and Technology; - d) all disclosure requirement measurement accuracies will have the accuracy of the test instrument added to the measurement.
 All performance requirement measurement accuracies will have the accuracy of the test instrument subtracted from the measurement.